forestryio/forestry.io/hugo/content/blog/renaming-files-and-improving-team-editing.md

 ### Currently Being Edited by - Indicator 💁

 As a Git-backed content manager, we need to prevent merge conflicts.
 That’s why Forestry only allows one editor to change a document at a time.
-Now you can see immediately who is currently editing a document.
+Now you can see immediately who is currently editing a document and if it has unsaved changes.

 ![](/uploads/2018/06/status-indicator.png)